Accelerated 12-month second baccalaureate BSN program

 Step 3: Complete the prerequisite course requirements

 You must complete all required prerequisites prior to enrolling in our program.
-You can have up to two courses in progress at the time of application; only one of those two courses can be a science (anatomy and physiology, microbiology).
+You can have up to two courses in progress at the time of application (Summer and Fall combined); only one of those two courses can be a science (anatomy and physiology, microbiology).

 Step 4: Take the Test of Essential Academic Skills (TEAS)

 To be admitted into our accelerated nursing program, you must take the Test of Essential Academic Skills (TEAS).
 The TEAS Test can only be taken through ATI.
 If you are taking the TEAS at an institution other than the University of Nevada, Reno, you will need to have your official transcripts sent through ATI to the Orvis School of Nursing.
 We will not accept transcripts sent by applicants.